TobiasPSP/doneland_sources/Projects/Programmable Buck Converter/Via Voltage Injection/readme.md

 <img src="images/xl4015_cvcc.png" width="40%" height="40%" />

 > [!TIP]
-> Boards like the one above run at less than â‚¬1.50 and provide realistic *3-4A* of current.
+> Boards like the one above run at less than EUR *3-4A* of current.
 By default, you manually set the output *voltage* and *current* using trim potentiometers.
 >
 > When you get these, make sure you order the ones with **two potentiometers** (very similar ones come with just **one potentiometer** and support *constant voltage* only).
 >
-> You might want to visit places like *AliExpress* as price differences are huge: you get them for as much as â‚¬15 and as low as â‚¬1 (I just got 4 for â‚¬ 3.38, â‚¬0.85 per unit, including customs and delivery).
+> You might want to visit places like *AliExpress* as price differences are huge: you get them for as much as EUR 0.85 per unit, including customs and delivery).

 I immediately catched fire as this sounded like a clever technique, possibly adoptable to other (and possibly more powerful) *buck* converters, and useful to so many projects: